Ruwanthalankeshwara17/dotnetcore_global_exceptionhandling/README.md

 # Getting Started

 Create a web api project and navigate to the Configure method.
 There exception handling done only for development enviorenment.
-Though it is no exception handling middleware, ASP.NET Core catch the exception from it's infrastructure, log it and return a blank 500 page to client.
+Though there is no exception handling for production enviorenment, ASP.NET Core catch the exception from it's infrastructure, log it and return a blank 500 page to client.

-Let's customize this further.
+But for production it should be handled more gracefully.
 There are 2 options.
 1. Write custom exception handler.
 2. Use Built-in middleware.